Blaise MacDonaldemail: email@example.com

 MacDonald and his wife, Carol, are the parents of four children – sons Cameron, Joseph, and Jacob, and daughter Carly.

-Hall worked with both the University of Massachusetts and Amherst College men's hockey teams the previous two years before his arrival at Colby.
+Hall worked with both the University of Massachusetts and Amherst College men's hockey teams for two years before his arrival at Colby.

 Hall and Colby head coach Blaise MacDonald worked together at UMass two years ago.
 MacDonald was an associate head coach, while Hall was the director of hockey operations as a graduate assistant coach.
 Hall also was an undergraduate student assistant coach at University of Notre Dame from 2005 to 2010.

 Hall was a volunteer assistant coach and goaltender coach for Amherst.
-Besides earning New England Small College Athletic Conference Player of the Year honors, LaRose was the American Collegiate Hockey Association (ACHA) and U.S. College Hockey Online (USCHO) Player of the Year on the national level in NCAA Division III.
+Besides earning New England Small College Athletic Conference Player of the Year honors, Amherst goalie Jonathan LaRose was the American Collegiate Hockey Association (ACHA) and U.S. College Hockey Online (USCHO) Player of the Year on the national level in NCAA Division III.

 At UMass, Hall collaborated on practice planning and game strategy, as well as presenting scouting reports and teaching film.
 He coordinated all the day-to-day operations of the Division I program, including the Minutemen's appearance in Frozen Fenway 2012.

-Hall has worked for the past seven summers at the Minnesota Hockey Camps as a coach and head counselor.
+Hall has worked for the Minnesota Hockey Camps as a coach and head counselor.

 Hall has a master's degree in sport management from UMass.
 He earned his bachelor's degree in history from Notre Dame in 2009 and also secured his professional teacher's license from Saint Mary's (Ind.)
 College in 2010.